alvilgau/CloudyMcCloudface/doc/doc.md

 ### Definition of user
 A user is defined as a consumer of our service, e.g. someone who uses the *TSA* Elm-client.
-From the technical point of view, a user is represented as a websocket connected to the websocket server.
-Each websocket connection is mapped by a uuid which will last for the whole socket session.
-This uuid (we call it 'user-id') also maps the keywords the user wants to track.
-The mapping is used to decide wich analyzed tweets will be sent to which users.
+From the technical point of view, a user is represented by a websocket connection.
+When a new websocket is established by a user, a unique token is generated and used as the identification of the user.
+Consequently the user can only be uniquely identified for the duration of the websocket session.
+The unique token is also used to assign the desired keywords to the user.
+This allows determining which analyzed tweets need to be send to which user respectively websocket.

 ### Definition of tenant
-When you want to access the Twitter API, you have to register a twitter application before to get access tokens.
-These access tokens are used from twitter to identify API access.
-*TSA* has multi-tenancy support built-in.
+To make a connection to the Twitter Streaming API, OAuth access tokens are required.
+These can be obtained by creating a twitter application and are used by Twitter for the purpose of authentication. *TSA* has multi-tenancy support built-in.
 In the context of *TSA* a tenant is defined as a twitter application.
-When you register a twitter application, twitter generates four significant values which are required to access the twitter api:
+When a twitter application is registered, Twitter generates four significant values which are required to access the twitter api:

  - Consumer Key (API Key)